 Our Work

-In the 21st Century, democracies have tended to die not at the barrel of a gun but by the gradual erosion of democratic norms and guardrails.
+In the 21st century, democracies tend to die by the erosion of democratic norms and guardrails rather than at the barrel of a gun.

 Would-be authoritarians often abuse their power, using it to eliminate checks and balances, quash dissent, target already marginalized communities, and deepen political divisions.